bnoguchi/everyauth/README.md

 Authentication and authorization (password, facebook, & more) for your node.js Connect and Express apps.

+There is a NodeTuts screencast of everyauth [here](http://nodetuts.com/tutorials/26-starting-with-everyauth.html#video)

 So far, `everyauth` enables you to login via:

 - `password`